 Lichen planus is a cell-mediated immune response of unknown origin.
 It may be found with other diseases of altered immunity, such as ulcerative colitis, alopecia areata, vitiligo, dermatomyositis, morphea, lichen sclerosis, and myasthenia gravis.
-Lichen planus (see the image below) has been found to be associated with hepatitis C virus infection,[1, 2, 3, 4] chronic active hepatitis, and primary biliary cirrhosis.
+Lichen planus (see the image below) has been found to be associated with hepatitis C virus infection.[1, 2, 3, 4, 5]

 Close-up view of lichen planus.

 The following may be noted in the patient history: